Graham McTavish: Film

 For Queen and Country (1988), a social drama from director Martin Stellman, featured McTavish opposite Denzel Washington in his first professional film role.
 The next year he had a small part in Terry Jones' mythological comedy Erik the Viking, which was written and performed in the style of a Monty Python film.
 Working once again with Jones, McTavish portrayed a drunken weasel in 1996's Mr. Toad's Wild Ride, an adaptation of Kenneth Grahame's children's classic The Wind in the Willows.
 He went on to star in director Jeremy Freeston's 1997 adaptation of Shakespeare's Macbeth, opposite Jason Connery.
 McTavish performed in two documentaries on Shakespearean works in 1997.
 The first was Cromwell Productions' King Lear: A Critical Guide, where he portrayed Albany.
 Second was Julius Caesar: A Critical Guide, where he portrayed Brutus.
 He continued with Shakespeare in 1999 by portraying the Duke of Albany in King Lear, opposite Brian Blessed.

 McTavish's next feature film was 2002's Ali G Indahouse, where he portrayed a customs officer, followed by 2003's Dot the i, where he portrayed a detective opposite Tom Hardy.
-He went on to portray a submarine captain in director Jan de Bont's Lara CroftTomb Raider: The Cradle of Life.
+He went on to portray a submarine captain in director Jan de Bont's Lara Croft Tomb Raider: The Cradle of Life.
 The next year he was featured in Buena Vista Pictures' action adventure film King Arthur.
 In 2008, McTavish starred opposite Sylvester Stallone in Rambo, the fourth film in the franchise based upon David Morrell's 1972 novel First Blood.
 His next film, director Richard Wellings-Thomas' comedy Sisterhood, saw McTavish in the role of Martin.
 2009 saw several film roles for McTavish, including prison drama Green Street 2, independent horror film Penance, Jason Connery's thriller Pandemic, and the dramatic comedy Middle Men, opposite Luke Wilson.